 There is the Rockfish Gap, which is also located here between Charlottesville and Waynesboro, Va.
 This is easily accessible and gives expansive views of the Shenandoah Valley to the West and Piedmont to the East.
 Rockfish is on Shenandoah’s southern entrance, and at the high point, you will feel as if the birds are flying at your eye level.

-Visit the Poplar Forest of Thomas Jefferson and it is the best way to enjoy and marvel at the architectural wonders of the National Historic landmark.
+Visit the Poplar Forest of Thomas Jefferson; it is the best way to enjoy and marvel at the architectural wonders of the National Historic landmark.
 Get to know more about the lives of the enslaved communities by visiting here.

-A trek or a hiking trail to the top of the Bull Run Mountains takes you to see the rolling hills in the Blue Ridge Mountains, and these mountains are in the Easternmost region of Virginia.
+A trek or a hiking trail to the top of the Bull Run Mountains takes you to the rolling hills in the Blue Ridge Mountains, which are in the Easternmost region of Virginia.
 The Bull Runs Mountains Natural Preserve Area is said to be the home of around 100 species of wild birds, and they have diverse wildlife.

 There are a lot of unique animal and plant species in this preserve that stretches across 2,350 acres.
 Explore the steep valley and rocky ridges of the Bull Run Mountains by taking one of the many trails there.
-If you are looking to explore one of the Virginia Mountains, look no further.
-The Bull Run Mountains in Virginia will leave you amazed with their attractive vistas.
+If you want to explore one of the Virginia Mountains, look no further.
+The Bull Run Mountains in Virginia will amaze you with their attractive vistas.

-The Cumberland Gap is historically famous and worth visiting if you are traveling that side.
+The Cumberland Gap is historically famous and worth visiting if you travel that side.

 Part of the Great North Mountain is also in the George Washington National Forest, and the Run Waterfall is one of the prettiest waterfalls on the Great North Mountain.

 Located near the West Virginia state line, the Massanutten Mountain is a synclinal ridge in the Ridge-and-Valley Appalachians.
-The mountain is 50-mile long and 6-mile wide and attracts hikers and mountain bikers from all over the place.
-There are a lot of outdoor activities that can be done here, and it is a hotspot during winter for its winter activities.
+The mountain is 50 miles long and 6 miles wide, attracting hikers and mountain bikers from everywhere.
+There are a lot of outdoor activities that can be done here, and it is a hotspot for its winter activities during winter.

 There is a lot of wildlife here, and the place’s flora adds to the region’s radiance and grace and makes it visually appealing to visitors.

-Taking one of the hiking trails here would be the best way to marvel at the landscape, natural beauty, and unparalleled charm of the region.
+Taking one of the hiking trails here would be the best way to marvel at the region’s landscape, natural beauty, and unparalleled charm.

-The Old Rag Mountain is within the Blue Ridge Mountains, and the peak of this mountain is in the Shenandoah National Park.
+The Old Rag Mountain is within the Blue Ridge Mountains, and its peak is in the Shenandoah National Park.
 The terrain here is difficult, and this is one of the Virginia Mountains with a rocky summit compared to the other mountain ranges in Virginia.

-Expert hikers can do the three peaks in one day; the Sharp Top Peak is the most popular one; all the hikes give you splendid 360-views of the Blue Ridge Mountains.
+Expert hikers can do the three peaks in one day; the Sharp Top Peak is the most popular; all the hikes give you splendid 360 views of the Blue Ridge Mountains.
 You get to see the Apple Orchard Falls as you go along the Blue Ridge Parkway.
 Take a break there as you enjoy breathtaking views of the waterfall.

 15. Sharp Top Mountain

 The Sharp Top Mountain is one of the three peaks called the Peaks of Otter in the Blue Ridge Mountains.
 The three peaks are the Flat Top at 4,004 feet, Sharp Top at 3,875 feet, and Harkening Hill at 3,375 feet.
-Sharp Top Mountain is more popular among hikers because of its spectacular views of the summit.
+Sharp Top Mountain is more popular among hikers because of its spectacular summit views.

 16. Whitetop Mountain

-At 5,500 feet Whitetop Mountain is next to Mount Rogers, and the well-paved gravel road gives easy access to all those wanting to visit the place when they are in Virginia.
+At 5,500 feet, Whitetop Mountain is next to Mount Rogers, and the well-paved gravel road gives easy access to all who want to visit the place in Virginia.
 The wonderful landscape of the local region makes it an ideal destination to take a road trip to.
 You can visit Whitetop Mountain during all the seasons, and the scenic drives are worth your time.

 17. Wildcat Mountain

-It is a scenic mountain in the East, and this mountain is a part of the Blue Ridge Mountains in Virginia.
+It is a scenic mountain in the East and part of the Blue Ridge Mountains in Virginia.
 There is a rich variety of plants and wildlife here.
 The mountain area is now with the Nature Conservancy, with old stone walls giving boundary lines.

 Taking a trail here will take you back in time, and you will come across a stone-crafted house and an old homestead site.
-This is one of the Virginia Mountains worth a trip if you are in the vicinity.
+This is one of the Virginia Mountains worth a trip if you are nearby.